hitontology/ontology/README.md

 1. Login to <https://hitontology.eu/conductor/>
 2. Delete graph http://hitontology.eu/ontology at Linked Data -> Graphs -> Graphs
-3. Upload the file at Linked Data -> Quad Store Upload
+3. Upload the file at Linked Data -> Quad Store Upload to the graph <http://hitontology.eu>

 Warning: This is the old procedure and will not include updated software products from the database.